DraqzzIQ/PiCalc/README.md

 ## How To Start

-- Clone repo with JetBrains Fleet
+- Clone repo with JetBrains Fleet or JetBrains CLion
 - Click on the Start button
 - Select Run config (e.g.: "Run CasioOS")